-If re-learning how to live life without alcohol was easy, we’d have done it already.
+If relearning how to live life without alcohol was easy, we’d have done it already.
 The fact is, there will be nights you struggle with unease and discomfort.
-Any of the following are common in individuals newly learning how to spend evenings alcohol-free:
+The following are common in individuals newly learning how to spend evenings alcohol-free:

-It’s important to set up defense mechanisms now for the potential future you that might encounter these triggers so that you aren’t negotiating them for the first time when you are suffering acutely from the challenge.
-The anxious or depressed mind may be weaker than the happy mind, so plan ahead on good days for challenging evenings.
+It’s important to set up coping mechanisms now so that if you encounter these relapse triggers in the future, you aren’t tempted to return to drinking.
+An anxious or depressed mind is more vulnerable to relapse than a happy mind is, so plan ahead on good days for challenging evenings.

 - “It was really fulfilling and satisfying cooking this nicer-than-usual dinner for myself.
 I’ll make a note of how good this felt, and if I feel anxious later this week, maybe I’ll try this again to keep my hands busy.”

-Accept small amounts of discomfort as “work worth doing”
+2. Accept small amounts of discomfort as “work worth doing.”

-A review of the academic literature on the topic by the Substance Abuse Journal finds across the board that groups practicing recovery that includes mindfulness-based exercises experience significantly greater freedom from cravings than groups that do not include such exercises.
-These include meditations, quiet walks, moments of reflection, and continued awareness of the moment one is living in.
+A review of academic literature on mindfulness found across the board that groups practicing recovery that include mindfulness-based exercises experience significantly greater freedom from cravings than groups that do not include such exercises.
+These exercises include meditations, quiet walks, moments of reflection and continued awareness of the moment you are living in.

 Ask yourself: “Isn’t it okay to feel less than great right now?
 Must I feel good all of the time?”